A2osX/A2osX/README.md

  + Improved Command Line editing and history.
    (SUPPR key is emulated with Ctrl-X using //e keyboard)

- + New DevMgr enumeration stratey, now including /RAM and other virtual Block Devices
+ + New DevMgr enumeration strategy, now including /RAM and other virtual Block Devices

  + Math API (Hacked from APPLESOFT ROM ;-)